LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 Viewing the Response
 ~~~~~~~~~~~~~~~~~~~~

-Below the request configuration, you can see the response section has been populated.
+Below the request configuration, you will see the response section has been populated.
 From here, you see the response body along with the status code
-(top right) and headers:
+(on the right) and a tab for headers:

 .. figure:: figures/list-coding-events-response.png
    :alt: Postman list coding events responses